Ondrej Daňko

-Ondrej Daňko (born 26 May 1948 in Czechoslovakia) is a former Slovak football midfielder who played only for VSS Košice from 1967 to 1981.
+Ondrej Daňko (born 26 May 1948 in Czechoslovakia) is a Slovak former footballer who played as a midfielder.
+He spent his whole career with VSS Košice, where he played between 1967 and 1981.
 Daňko played overall 313 matches and scored 56 goals at the Czechoslovak First League.
 He was a part of the legendary VSS midfield from the 1970s, including trio Štafura – Daňko – Pollák.

 He won Slovak Cup in 1973 and 1980.

 Daňko made two appearances for the Czechoslovakia national football team.